 Adding a second story to a home can be a major project, timewise and monetarily.
-Some important things to remember when adding a second story to a home are the type of foundation the house is sitting on, the cost of the addition, and building codes in the area where the home is located.
+Some important things to remember when adding another story to a home are the type of foundation the house is sitting on, the cost of the addition, and building codes in the area where the home is located.
 The frame of the house should also be considered.
 These things should be checked into before building begins to ensure that the building process is done properly.

 The first tip for adding a second story to a home is to ensure that adding another story is allowed in the neighborhood in which the home is located.
 Some streets and neighborhoods do not allow such additions, and getting a building permit for adding on another story would not be possible in these locations.
 Those who are looking to build should also apply for a building permit and find the necessary contractor if a builder is being hired.